tommy-berg/SimplePLC/README.md

 * Supports read/write coils, descret input, holding register and input registers.
 * Includes device identification and slave ID reporting capabilities
 * Lua is used to program the PLC
-* Cyclic execution model at 100ms cycle / scan time (no guarantee - may cause jitter)
+* Cyclic execution model at 100ms cycle / scan time (no guarantee - will cause jitter)
 * Multithreaded with seperate threads for PLC logic execution and modbus server

 ## Areas of Improvements